pasoevi/darband/README.md

 ## Combat

 ***NOTE:*** This is a general overview of the combat system.
-For information on skills in various aspects of fighting and weapon usage, see the skills section.
+For information on skills in various aspects of fighting and weapon use, see the skills section.

 Winning the game isn't primarily about killing monsters and becoming